-On January 27th, Advice Chaser will be hosting a lunch hour webinar on the topic of “Six Steps to Creating a Special Needs Plan.”
-The webinar will feature National Social Security Advisor Barbara Bush.
-Special needs parents won’t want to miss this one!
+On January 27th, Advice Chaser hosted a lunch hour webinar on the topic of “Six Steps to Creating a Special Needs Plan.”
+The webinar featured National Social Security Advisor Barbara Bush.
+Special needs parents will want to catch the recording!
 In the meantime, however, let’s talk a little about what a special needs plan is and why you need one.

 The greatest fear of many special needs parents is what will happen to their children when they’re gone or no longer able to care for them.
 While some disabled adults can still support themselves, some will need long-term support that they have always received from their parents.
 What happens when their parents aren’t there?